CIKM-2021/hive-db/README.md

 docker run -it --rm -p 5000:5000 nguyenminh1807/hive-api:v1.0
 ```

-- When you have run the local service by the docker image, you can request these APIs by replacing root URL *sochaindb.com* with *localhost:5000*.
+- When you have run the local service by the docker image, you can request these APIs by replacing the root URL *sochaindb.com* with *localhost:5000*.

 # LICENSE